Radon in Real Estate

-A radon measurement professional may be used when an unbiased third-party is desired.
+A licensed radon measurement professional may be used when an unbiased third-party is desired.
 If you plan to perform the test yourself, two basic radon tests are available to the public:

 - Short-term tests offer a quick and inexpensive way to "screen" for radon.